pain-killer786/pain-killer786/README.md

 </div> !-->

 # 💫 About Me:
-🔭 I’m currently working on learning C++<br>👯 I’m looking to collaborate on a Bus Tracking App project<br>🤝 I’m looking for help with Data Structures and Algorithms<br>🌱 I’m currently pursuing Electronics and Communication Engineering<br>💬 Ask me about 'C', 'C++'<br>⚡ Fun fact is that I like to learn new things
+🔭 I’m currently working on learning C++<br>🤝 I’m looking for help with deeper dimensions of Hacking<br>🌱 I’m currently pursuing Electronics and Communication Engineering<br>💬 Ask me about 'Network Security'<br>⚡ Fun fact is that I like to learn new things